The Eye of the World: Chapter 52

 Moiraine then opens the gold chest, and inside there is a curled, gold horn.
 It only has a line of silver script inlaid around the mouth of the bell, and the Aes Sedai says that it must be carried to Illian.
 Moiraine hands the horn to Loial who can read the Old Tongue, and the Ogier reads out loud: Tia mi aven Moridin isainde vadin, the grave is no bar to my call.
 Lan appears shaken and there's a touch of awe in his voice as he says it is the Horn of Valere.

-The Aes Sedai wonders on whether the Eye of the World was made for the use they put it or to guard the items.
-She then asks for the cloth, and Perrin gives it to Lan and Loial who unfolds it and holds it up.
+The Aes Sedai wonders whether the Eye of the World was made for the use they put it or to guard the items.
+She then asks for the cloth, and Perrin gives it to Lan and Loial who unfold it and hold it up.
 It is the banner used by Lews Therin Telamon, the banner of the Dragon.

 Moiraine says that they will rest and sleep before going on.
 With the Green Man gone, there is no one to hold the place away from the Blight, and Rand sees that dead leaves are falling from the trees already.
 When he asks the Aes Sedai if it's done, she tells him that what they came to do is finished, and that he from now may live his life as the Pattern weaves.